Was this helpful?

 AirPods Troubleshooting: Fixing The Cutting Out Problem

-The first AirPods were introduced in September 2016 and became available to customers in December 2016.
+The debut version of AirPods was introduced in September 2016 and started being available to the public in December 2016.

 It is estimated that over 150 billion units of AirPods have been sold so far and as of 2021, it has a revenue of $12.9 billion in sales alone.